Blog Fitness Workout Plans For Men Athlete Workout Plan: How To Train Like A Pro

 Don’t Stress

 Stress is a natural human response to a challenge or demand.
 In the short term, stress can be positive as it helps you overcome a challenge.
-However, in excess it is counterproductive.
+However, in excess it can be counterproductive.

 Excess stress results in the overproduction of the stress hormone, cortisol.
-This then stimulates your fat and carbohydrate metabolism.
-It also results in an increased appetite which can cause you to gain and gain abdominal fat (11).
-One of the goals is to get an athletic physique and weight gain sabotages these efforts.
+This stimulates your fat and carbohydrate metabolism.
+It also results in an increased appetite, which can cause you to gain abdominal fat (14).
+One of the goals is to get an athletic physique and weight gain will sabotage these efforts.

-If you are experiencing any kind of stress, take some time to destress.
-You can meditate, talk to a friend, watch your favorite comedy show, journal or do any other activity that you love.
+If you’re experiencing any kind of stress, take some time to destress.
+You can meditate, talk to a friend, watch your favorite comedy show, write in your journal, or do any other activity you love.

 athlete workout plan